colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-45-08-305015-c-programming-from-problem-analysis-to-program-design-by-d-s-malik.md

 ---

 ## Introduction
 C++ is a powerful programming language that has been widely used for developing various applications, ranging from games to operating systems.
-"C++ Programming: From Problem Analysis to Program Design" by D. S. Malik is a comprehensive guide that takes readers on a journey to master the art of C++ programming.
+"C++ Programming: From Problem Analysis to Program Design by D. S. Malik is a comprehensive guide that takes readers on a journey to master the art of C++ programming.
 In this blog post, we will explore the key highlights of this book and understand how it can benefit both beginners and experienced programmers.

 ## Key Features
 1. **Step-by-Step Approach:** The book adopts a systematic, step-by-step approach to teach programming concepts.
 From problem analysis to program design, readers are guided through each stage of the development process, fostering a strong foundation in C++ programming.